swch/strivve-docs-nextjs/src/pages/integrations/cardlinks/index.md

 ## Typical Call To Action path
 ![CardLinks Flow](/images/cardlinks_flow.png)

-## Card Data
+## Card and Cardholder Data
-The Cardholder Data for CardLinks Engage will be published to the CardSavr platform using the Strivve Partner Portal.
+The Card and Cardholder Data for CardLinks Engage will be published to the CardSavr platform using the Strivve Partner Portal.
 The data will be provided as a .CSV file which contains all the card and cardholder details.
 This information is in turn stored in the PCI-DSS compliant CardSavr platform and is securely retrieved once the URL is consumed by the Cardholder.

 The makeup of the .CSV can contain the following
 - Campaign Unique Indentifer